joez2450/sep10-freedom-project/blog/entry07.md

 ### EDP

 As for the Engineering Design Process, I am on the eighth and last stage: Communicating the results.
 I have already designed an MVP and added additional features to further improve my [webpage](https://jimmyl6413.github.io/sep10-freedom-project/).
-Now, I reached the stage to present and share my year-long work that I collaborated with Jimmy to others.
+Now, I reached the phase to present and share my year-long work that I collaborated with Jimmy to others.

 ### Skills